celo-org/docs/blog/04-03-2023-interact-with-smart-contract-on-celo-using-ethersjs/interact-with-smart-contract-on-celo-using-ethersjs.md

   }
 ```

-For every public function declared in the contract, we will a create a corresponding Javascript function.
+For every public function declared in the contract, we will create a corresponding Javascript function.

 - The asynchronous function - `drawCheque()` enables only the owner account to write cheques in favor of any valid addresses regarded as the `payee`.

 The method is available to us from the `contractInstance`.
 In ethers.js, an instance of a contract is an object with several utility members.
-The `connect` method is used for connecting specific account to sign the current transaction.
+The `connect` method is used for connecting the specific account to sign the current transaction.
 We must parse a signer or wallet object so it can read the encoded keys to generate a signature.

 >Note: There are multiple signing methods in ethers.
-I mentions Signer and Wallet classes.
-VoidSigner is also a stype of signer not eligible to sign a transaction.
+I mentioned Signer and Wallet, classes.
+VoidSigner is also a type of signer not eligible to sign a transaction.

 ```ts
   async function drawCheque(amount: string, value: string) {